junyiwo/Zeus/README.md

 Jun Yi, Md Reazul Islam, Shivang Aggarwal, Dimitrios Koutsonikolas, Y. Charlie Hu and Zhisheng Yan.
 An Analysis of Delay in Live 360° Video Streaming Systems.
 In Proceedings of the 28th ACM International Conferenceon Multimedia (MM ’20), 2020.

+# What is Zeus

+Zeus is a prototype used to measure the delay of live 360 video streaming systems.
+Zeus will first capture regular video stream using six GoPro cameras, and stitch them into a 360 video using a laptop.
+After that, the 360 video will be tranferred to the video server Nginx.
+The clients can send request to the video server to watch the live video stream.
+The system pipeline of Zeus can be divided into different tasks, and it allows developers to measure the time cnsumption of each task.